Dachshund Miniature (Long-haired)

 Unique facts and fascinating details

-- Despite their small size, they have a bark that sounds like a much larger dog.
+- Despite their small size, they possess a bark that is surprisingly deep and resonant.

 Frequently Asked Questions